prpaskov/publicationBot/README.md

 - Write a title.
 - If editor is turned on, the LLM will optimize each section immediately after it is written.

+The prompts ask pubBot to write in an even-handed way that acknowledges possible limitations of the research for two reasons: a) to garner a more credible, academic tone, and b) to ease the model's output of malicious links.
+Prompts in prompts.py could be experimented with to get a more confident tone.

 pubBot is designed to proceed with paper-writing even if the LLM refuses to provide answers, either by autofilling responses with a default value or by excluding refused sections from the final paper.

 ## How to install
 ```python